SDGreen/elwood-castle/README.md

 * #### Dynamic Landing Page
     * Has a scrolling background of Elwood Castles grand vista images.
     * Elwood's logo appears above the key links highlighted on the page.
+    * On very small devices the less used contact link is removed to maintain the balance of the page.
+* #### Dynamic Event Search Bar
+    * Events can be searched by description, name and category using the search bar.
+    * Dropdown menus allow the user to search by category, price & rating (highest to lowest and vice vera).
+    * The search bar dropdowns for price and rating change to icons on smaller screens, the category dropdown turns to an icon on only the smallest screens as it's meaning is hard to translate into an icon.
+    * Number of results for searchs and categories is dynamically displayed on the page underneath the search bar (search terms are not shown to prevent profanities being displayed on the page).
+* #### Dismissable Alert Banner
+    * On the events page a banner appears linking users to the FAQ page if the want information about Elwood Castles Covid-19 policy.
+    * Banner is dismissable but reappears each time a user goes on the events page where it's message is most important.
+* #### Dynamic Event Cards
+    * Each event card features an image of the event or the stock missing image photo if no image has ben uploaded for the event.
+    * On larger screens the price and rating are displayed on each card, on smaller pages these are hidden to keep the page looking tidy.
+    * Each card has links to the events details page and a link directly to the booking page.
+    * the number of cards per row changes dynamically depeninding on screen size, this keeps the page looking uncluttered and prevents the images from becoming too small to understand or comically large.
+* #### Dynamic Event Details Page
+    * Each event has an event details page which renders the information stored in the database.
+    * The layout shifts depending on screen size to keep the information easy to read.
+    * The information within the "Key Details" and "Notes" sections changes depending on wether the event requires adult supervision, is age restricted and on the events category.
+* Smart Date Picker
+    * The date picker automatically disables fully booked dates (days where the amount of tickets booked matches the event's 'day_ticket_limit' value), along with dates over a year in the future, one day in the future, past days of the current month, Christmas dates and New Years day when the castle is closed.
+    * The date picker searches the user's basket to prevent them from booking too many tickets even if the values aren't present in the database.
+    * The ticket input alets users to avaliable tickets for their chosen date and warns them if this value is 5 or less.
+If the avaliable ticker value is 0 but the date isn't disabled due to the user having these tickets in their basket (which isn't checked when disabled dates are generated) then the input is disabled and the user is asked to pick a new date.

 ### Features Left to Implement